Chittu13/web/README.md

   - __```ls -al /usr/share/webshells/php```__

  #### 3
-- __If file upload restricts PHP file types, rename shell.php to an image extension like shell.jpg.
+- __If file upload restricts PHP file types, rename shell.php to an image extension like shell.jpg in burp suite.
 Simply visiting `<url>/shell.jpg` won’t execute the PHP script.
 To run the script, append `/shell.php` to the URL: `<url>/shell.jpg/shell.php`__
   - __```<url>/shell.jpg/shell.php?cmd=id```__
   - > __Note: This can be done in nginx by chrome__
 ### OR